07 Mar Seattle Photographer: I Lied to You

 And let me tell you why…

-Coming Soon in Seattle Photographer and Her Musings: Part II.
+Coming Soon in Seattle Photographer and Her Musings: Why I lied, Part II

-Until then, enjoy this stunning family photography taken in Seattle!
+Until then, enjoy this stunning family photography session taken in Seattle!

 Paccar Pavilion Olympic Sculpture Park, Seattle, WA